Meet the Governors

 |My name is Amanda Stainton and I am delighted to join the other Governors in making sure the school continues to deliver a great experience for pupils, parents and staff.
 My link class is Year 1 Red and and I am the Safeguarding, Child Protection and Health and Safety Governor.
 My boys are now young men so it is a while since I had to consider early years education but as an HR professional working on the Board of a large European manufacturing business – Portakabin – I am passionate about the role of education and the importance of people in a successful business.
 I live nearby in Burley in Wharfedale and when I get spare time I enjoy keeping fit, reading, helping out on our allotment and being creative either cooking, sewing or even knitting.|

 I am hoping that all of you do know me[!], but I thought that you might me be interested to hear about my role on the governing body.
 An important duty of the head teacher is to sit on the governing body.
 My role is to provide governors with information about what is happening in school.
 At each governors' meeting I provide a head teacher's report which informs them about standards, progress towards the school development plan, policies written and approved, staffing, curriculum, training, pupil events and work with parents and the community.
-I also sit on these committees: resources, teaching and learning and strategic.
-This gives me an opportunity to work more closely with a smaller group of governors looking at specific issues in more detail.

 My job is to manage the school from day to day and the governors' role is to look at the bigger picture with a more strategic perspective concerned with how the school is doing and where it is going.
 The governing body has a dual role.
 They are there to challenge and ensure that we are doing the best for the children in our care but they are also there to support our work in school.